 Forestry Statistics is currently being reviewed to ensure that it continues to be of value to users.
-As part of this review, we will be implementing some minor changes for the 2019 edition (to be released on 26 September 2019).
+As part of this review, we have implemented some minor changes for the 2019 edition (released on 26 September 2019).
 These include renaming of some chapters and reducing content for topics where no update is available.
-We will also be launching an online user survey alongside Forestry Statistics 2019 to consult on more substantial changes to content and on preferred formats for future editions.
+We have also launched an online user survey alongside Forestry Statistics 2019 to consult on more substantial changes to content and on preferred formats for future editions.

 The key points from the latest releases are:

-- Nine thousand hectares of new woodland were created in the UK in 2017-18.
+- Thirteen thousand hectares of new woodland were created in the UK in 2018-19.

 Coverage: United Kingdom